jorjanyCh/jorjanyCh/README.md

 I currently develop personal projects where I continue strengthening my skills in web development, databases and backend technologies.

-A cup of black coffee is usually somewhere between the idea and the code.
+A cup of coffee is usually somewhere between the idea and the code.

 <!--
 **jorjanyCh/jorjanyCh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.